lava/ansi-image/README.md

 # ansi-image

-A pure Python library for displaying images in the terminal using ANSI color codes.
+A library and tool for displaying images in the terminal using ANSI color codes.
 This is a straight port of the algorithm from the [tiv (TerminalImageViewer)](https://github.com/stefanhaustein/TerminalImageViewer) command, making it available as a Python library.

 ## Installation